 A new Swinburne-led research and impact project, supported by the Victorian Government’s Building Safer Communities Program, will help support positive outcomes for Pasifika youth communities.

-Working with the Centre for Multicultural Youth, Swinburne will be the first university in Victoria to lead a university-community research partnership to support secondary school completion rates for Pasifika Islander students and to encourage Pasifika Islander students in further study and work.
+Working with the Centre for Multicultural Youth, Swinburne will be the first university in Victoria to lead a university-community research partnership to support secondary school completion rates for Pasifika Islander students and to encourage Pasifika students in further study and work.

 Funding for the project was announced at an event on Swinburne’s Hawthorn campus by the Victorian Minister for Crime Prevention, Natalie Hutchins.